From the Practice

 Why Almost Every Pain Pattern I Treat Comes Back to the Posterior Chain

 After twenty years and thousands of clients, the same pattern shows up again and again.
-The pulling and stabilizing muscles across the back of the body are underbuilt — and eventually, somewhere in the system, that imbalance turns into pain.
+The pulling and stabilizing muscles across the back of the body are underbuilt.
+And eventually, somewhere in the system, that imbalance turns into pain.

 Read →